The Leray-Hirsch Theorem for equivariant oriented cohomology of flag varieties: Introduction

 Throughout this paper, for convenience we consider only complex algebraic groups and complex varieties.
 The results and proofs are unchanged if the complex field is replaced by any algebraically closed field with characteristic zero.
+If $X$ is a variety, the morphism from $X$ to a point will be denoted by $a$ or $a_X$ depending on context, so $a=a_X\colon X \to \pt$.

-Similarly, we assume that the reductive group $G$ has simply connected derived group and we fix a maximal torus $T$.
-It follows from \cite[Lem.~11.1]{calmeszainoullinezhong:equivariant} that passing to a reductive quotient, say $\widetilde G$, of $G$, and a maximal torus $\widetilde T$ of $\widetilde G$, does not change the cohomology rings.
+Unless otherwise indicated, the identity element in a multiplicative group is denoted by $e$.
+Any ambient group should always be easily determined by context.
+In addition, we assume that the reductive group $G$ is in fact semisimple and we fix a maximal torus $T$.
+Passing to a reductive quotient, say $\widetilde G$, of $G$, and a maximal torus $\widetilde T$ of $\widetilde G$, changes the coefficient ring, $\BBh_\star(\pt)$, but does not change the varieties $G/B$, $G/P$, and $P/B$, or the structure of their equivariant cohomology rings as $\BBh_\star(\pt)$-modules (see \cite[Lem.~11.1] {calmeszainoullinezhong:equivariant}).